-Saginaw County Mosquito The Abatement Commission's (SCMAC) Program Plan presents methods and responsibilities for continuing to Integrated provide Mosquito Management (IMM) for the entire Saginaw County community in 2024.
+The Saginaw County Mosquito Commission's (SCMAC) Abatement Program Plan presents methods and continuing responsibilities for to Mosquito provide Integrated Management (IMM) for the entire Saginaw County community in 2025.
 SCMAC is a county governmental agency which serves to promote public health through the control of nuisance and disease carrying mosquitoes.